toa-io/toa/extensions/exposition/documentation/protocol.md

 | `multipart/json`    | `application/json`    |
 | `multipart/text`    | `text/plain`          |

-Each multipart response is started with a text chunk `hi`, and finished with a text chunk `bye`.
+Multipart responses are started with a text chunk `ACK`, and finished with a text chunk `FIN`.

 Example: